charlesponti/pfnp/notes/HTML.md

 	```
 	<script src="path/to/js/file"></script>
 	```
-	* JS files are commonly included at the bottom on the ``<body>`` section of the HTML document so that the page can render and user can begin interacting with the webpage before the JS files need to be downloaded.
+	* JS files are commonly included at the bottom of the ``<body>`` section of the HTML document so that the page can render and user can begin interacting with the webpage before the JS files need to be downloaded.

 #### Classes and Ids
 ```html